-When you have a large extended family, one of the hardest things about shopping for a Christmas present, is remembering what you gave an individual last year.
+If the Kris Kringle won’t fly then you tend to have a large Christmas gift list and when you have a large extended family, one of the hardest things about shopping for a Christmas present, is remembering what you gave an individual last year.

 “Oooh, I think your mum would really like a pedicure this year; I think we should get her a gift voucher. ”

 “What about we get her a cup and saucer set?”

 “We got her a cup and saucer for Mother’s Day.”